 Why Do Small Businesses Get SEO Wrong?

 SEO is equally important for all types of businesses, irrespective of scale.
 Small business owners seem to have more bad experiences with SEO efforts.
+Many small businesses don’t know how to do SEO, and many larger businesses have SEO departments.
+However, many small businesses don’t understand what SEO is and why they should do it.

 Misconception About SEO

-Many believe it involves gathering together a list of keywords, and sticking them into a website, and hoping people will find you.
+Many believe it involves gathering together a list of keywords, sticking them into a website, and hoping people will find you.
 Sadly it doesn’t work like that, which is why so many businesses are getting it wrong.

 People also have the view that SEO is incredibly complex and time-consuming.
 In truth, it’s not.
 Granted, it takes a bit of getting your head around it, but the on-page stuff is easy to grasp, although you will need a web designer who understands SEO to get all the ‘behind the scenes’ stuff right.

-The problem is many can’t be bothered to invest the time it takes to get to grips with what needs doing, and that’s when it all goes horribly wrong.
+The problem is many can’t be bothered to invest the time it takes to get to grips with what needs doing, and that’s when it all goes wrong.
 So, what are the most common SEO mistakes that small businesses make?

-1. Keywords
+1. Chasing the Wrong Keywords

 Identifying the right keywords is vital.
-That doesn’t mean stuff like luxury, responsiveness, professionalism, innovation, etc. Keywords or phrases are the things you type into Google’s search box when you’re looking for products and services.
+That doesn’t mean stuff like luxury, responsiveness, professionalism, innovation, etc. Keywords or phrases, are the things you type into Google’s search box when you’re looking for products and services.
 That means it’s time to slip your shoes off and slide your feet into your customers’ shoes for a while.

 2. Broad is wrong

 The chances are you have a lot of competitors in the online world.
-Therefore ranking for generic keywords (such as copywriter, lawyer, web designer, etc.) is going to be super difficult.
+Therefore, ranking for generic keywords (such as copywriter, lawyer, web designer, etc.) is going to be super difficult.
 The best way to be effective is to keep your keywords and phrases narrow.

 Let’s say you sell dog collars.
 But not just any old collar, expensive Italian leather dog collars.
 Yours is a very niche market, so optimising for ‘dog collars’ isn’t going to work.